How can you whiten teeth?

 • enzymatic cleaning

-Important: Whitening toothpaste does not actually bleach teeth , but mainly removes surface plaque .
+Important: Whitening toothpaste does not actually bleach teeth, but mainly removes superficial stains.

 4. Whitening Foam

-This foam is usually used in conjunction with a dental tray or after brushing.
-This allows the active ingredients to remain on the teeth longer and gently reduce discoloration.
+This foam is usually used together with a dental tray or after brushing.
+The active ingredients can thus act longer on the teeth and gently reduce discolorations.

 Many users appreciate this method because it: